First Aid: Exhaust Burn – Identify Severity & Treat Accordingly

 - Flush the affected area with COOL water (NOT cold water).
 Cold water (or ice) can lower the person’s body temperature and cause further damage to the affected area.

-- Submerge the affected area in cool water for a duration of 10-15 minutes.
+- Submerge the affected area in cool water for 10-15 minutes.

 Serious Second-Degree Treatment

-If a second-degree burn causes blisters and/or covers a significant area on the person’s skin, then further treatment is required beyond basic first aid to properly care for the burned area.
+If a second-degree burn causes blisters and covers a significant area on the person’s skin, then further treatment is required beyond basic first aid to properly care for the burned area.

 If blisters are present: